 2. Engaging Potential Clients Online

-Visualizations allow your audience to gain a foundational understanding of your design vision and deeper appreciation of your work.
+Visualizations allow your audience to gain a foundational understanding of your design vision and a deeper appreciation of your work.
 Photos of completed buildings are nice, but they show the work of a contractor and others that may have watered down your initial vision.
 Unless you can show the side-by-side of the initial rendering and a completed photo to prove your original vision came to life, stick to digital art that links directly to your architecture services.

-There is nothing wrong with featuring pre-design, conceptualization photos or schematic design images on your website.
+There is nothing wrong with featuring pre-design, conceptualization photos, or schematic design images on your website.
 For the untrained eye, these might be difficult to understand, so consider mixing in a 3D walkthrough many people can relate to.